micro-ROS/micro-ROS.github.io/README.md

 # Server address: http://127.0.0.1:4000/
 ```

-When complete, click the link to vuew the local website.
+When complete, click the link to view the local website.

 ## Testing generated site